bytecodealliance/wasmtime/docs/meta.rst

 Settings are used by the environment embedding Cranelift to control the details of code generation.
 Each setting is defined in the meta language so a compact and consistent Rust representation can be generated.
-Shared settings are defined in the :mod:`base.settings` module.
-Some settings are specific to a target ISA, and defined in a :file:`settings.py` module under the appropriate :file:`cranelift-codegen/meta-python/isa/*` directory.
+Shared settings are defined in the `base.settings` module.
+Some settings are specific to a target ISA, and defined in a `settings.py` module under the appropriate `cranelift-codegen/meta-python/isa/*` directory.

 Settings can take boolean on/off values, small numbers, or explicitly enumerated symbolic values.
-Each type is represented by a sub-class of :class:`Setting`:

-.. inheritance-diagram:: Setting BoolSetting NumSetting EnumSetting
-    :parts: 1

-.. autoclass:: Setting
-.. autoclass:: BoolSetting
-.. autoclass:: NumSetting
-.. autoclass:: EnumSetting

 All settings must belong to a *group*, represented by a :class:`SettingGroup` object.

-.. autoclass:: SettingGroup

 Normally, a setting group corresponds to all settings defined in a module.
 Such a module looks like this::